don Giuseppe Nespeca

 We must therefore 'remove the bond of the yoke, loosen the iniquitous chains, set the oppressed free, break every yoke'.
 And, commenting on the prophet who admonishes: "share your bread with the hungry, bring in the wretched, the homeless", the Pope contextualised: "Today we discuss whether or not we give shelter to those who come to ask for it..."

 And the indications continue: "Clothe one you see naked", but "without neglecting your relatives".
 This is real fasting, the kind that involves everyday life.
-"We need to do penance, we need to feel some hunger, we need to pray more," Francis said; but if "we do a lot of penance" and do not live fasting in this way, "the sprout that will be born from there" will be "pride", that of one who says: "I thank you, Lord, because I can fast like a saint".
+"We need to do penance, we need to feel a little hungry, we need to pray more," Francis said; but if "we do a lot of penance" and do not live fasting in this way, "the sprout that will be born from there" will be "pride", that of someone who says: "I thank you, Lord, because I can fast like a saint".
 And this, he added, "is the ugly trick", not what Jesus himself suggests "so that others do not see that I fast" (cf. Matthew, 6:16-18).

 The question to ask, the Pontiff concluded, is: "How do I behave with others?
 Does my fasting come to help others?".
 Because if this does not happen, that fast "is fake, it is incoherent and leads you down the path of a double life".
 One must, therefore, "humbly ask for the grace of consistency."